Collaborator supports Oracle 11gR2, 12c, 18c, 19c.

 Create a database for Collaborator.
 It is recommended that you also create a username and password pair just for Collaborator and give this account full access to the database and no access to other databases.

-During the GUI installation screens for the Collaborator server, you will be prompted for the Oracle server host name, TCP/IP port (default is 1521), database service name (not the SID), user name, and password.
+When installing Collaborator on a server, the installation wizard will prompt for the Oracle server host name, TCP/IP port (default is 1521), database service name (not the SID), user name, password and path to JDBC driver.
 The installer will not report any connectivity errors.

 The database service name is not the same thing as the SID.
 This change was made by Oracle in version 9iR2.